AdaCore/training_material/courses/gnat_studio/010_gnat_studio.rst

          .. image:: gnat_studio/build_project_main_menu.jpg

 ---------------------------------
-Chance To Change Build Switches
+Chance to Change Build Switches
 ---------------------------------

 + May be displayed when build is invoked